Grassroots organizing is a powerful tool in challenging oppressive systems.

 Active Local Organizing

-If you would like to get involved in this work, please contact our Director of Community Organizing, Maggie Gómez.
+If you would like to get involved in this work, please contact our Deputy Director, Maggie Gómez.